CCRMA Documentation links: index contents overview rooms account staff about

 The listening room is equipped with a number of devices which control audio and video playback.

-[TODO add photos]
+[XXX add photos]

 Projector